♫ Listening to: Drag by Day Wave ♫

 - 2 cups vegetable broth (reduce the liquid by half a cup if you’re using an instant pot to make your soup)

 - salt and pepper to taste

 Sauté the diced onion in olive oil, stirring frequently over low-medium heat until translucent.
-If using an instant pot, use the sauté button.
+If you’re using an instant pot for this recipe, use the sauté button for this step.